verifiablesoftware/vsw/docs/vsw-DID-v1.0.md

 definition only uses claims from a single Schema, but it could also combine claims from multiple schemas.

 For the common default issuer **vsw-repo**, it needs to
+  - define a participant credential which the vsw-repo will administer during **vsw register**
   - define a software credential (or software publish claims), see **vsw publish**
   - define a software test credential (or software attest claims), see **vsw attest**
   - others TBD